By: Vanessa M.

 2 - Verify your Google My Business account

-Once you have set up your GBProfile, the next step is to verify your business profile.
-Visit this page and follow the instructions given to -> verify your Google Business Profile.
+Once you have set up your Google Business Profile, the next step is to verify it.
+Click the image below to learn how to verify your Google Business Profile.

 How To Verify Your Google My Business Account Without A Postcard